 3. Odd Shape Pillow Patterns

 Star-shaped pillow patterns are great for children’s bedrooms and nurseries.
 Other than that, they’re also great for lounge or as occasional chair cushions to add some style to a room.
 Make your star pillow unique by adding a vinyl monogram for your favorite star!
-This easy tutorial includes a printable template.
+This easy tutorial includes a pillow pattern pdf.

 Star Pillow Pattern by Treasurie